 In principle, the work undertaken by the syndicate should not cause harm to a co-owner.
 If he suffers a prejudice beyond a mere temporary nuisance, he is then be entitled to an indemnity.
 Article 1067 of the Civil Code of Quebec states that a co-owner may be indemnified by the syndicate, if the work was carried out at the request of the latter.
 This article lists the grounds for indemnification, namely the permanent diminution in the value of his fraction, a grave disturbance to enjoyment, even if temporary, or through deterioration to the private portion.

-Permanent diminution in the value of the fraction
+What is a permanent diminution in the value of the fraction?

-Co-owner’s indemnification is only possible if he suffers significant harm, which goes beyond a temporary annoyance.
-It must exceed the extent of the inconvenience that each one normally has to bear, because of the execution of work in the co-ownership, for example the impossibility to live in his unit or to use his terrace during roof repairs.
+Compensation for a co-owner is possible only if they suffer significant harm that goes beyond mere temporary inconvenience.
+The inconvenience must exceed the level of inconvenience that everyone is expected to tolerate due to work carried out in the co-ownership, such as the impossibility to live in his unit or to use his terrace during roof repairs.

-Therefore, insignificant disorders are excluded, as well as normal and unavoidable limited annoyances caused by the work.
-If the damage is limited, and the work does not require a co-owner to leave his apartment or to refrain from carrying on his activities, the syndicate may be justified not to offer compensation.
+Consequently, disturbances without significant severity, as well as normal and inevitable minor inconveniences caused by the work, are excluded.
+If the damage is minor and the work does not require the co-owner to leave their apartment or prevent them from carrying out their normal activities, the syndicate may be justified in not compensating them.

 Damage assessment